Norway Big player on the shelf

 Wintershall Dea/Thor Oliversen

 Norway is Europe’s most important supplier of natural gas and oil.
-Wintershall Dea is now one of the leading gas and oil companies on the Norwegian Continental Shelf, having operated there for almost 50 years.
-The company has about 100 licences on the shelf, including 24 as operator, for example the producing fields Nova and Vega.
-The portfolio is being expanded further with smart technical solutions.
-For instance, the company is attracting attention with projects such as Dvalin and Nova.
-These fields are being developed by means of a subsea tieback, with production facilities on the seabed connected to existing platforms.
+Wintershall Dea is now one of the leading gas and oil companies on the Norwegian Continental Shelf, having operated there for more than 50 years.
+The company has about 100 licences on the shelf, around a third of which are operated, including the four producing fields Dvalin, Maria, Nova and Vega.
+The portfolio is benefiting from the use of smart technical solutions.
+For instance, the fields have been developed by means of a subsea tieback, with production facilities on the seabed connected to existing platforms.

 Wintershall Dea Quickfact Norway